openstream/llm-visibility-monitor/readme.txt

 = Can I use different models for different prompts? =

 Yes!
-Each prompt can be configured to use a specific AI model, or it can fall back to your global default model.
+Each prompt can be configured to use multiple AI models simultaneously, or it can fall back to your global default model.
+This allows you to compare responses across different models for the same prompt.

 = How often can I run the monitoring? =